Will Vaulks: Sheffield Wednesday

+Oxford United

+On 11 June 2024, it was confirmed Vaulks would join Oxford United on 1 July 2024.
+He made his debut against Norwich City on 10 August, starting the game in a 2–0 win.

 International career

 Vaulks qualifies to play for Wales through his mother, and in March 2019 manager Ryan Giggs called him up to the national team for games against Slovakia and Trinidad and Tobago.
-He made his debut in the friendly against the Trinidadians at the Racecourse Ground in Wrexham on 20 March, playing the full match and assisting the only goal by Ben Woodburn in added time.

-Vaulks made his competitive debut that summer in a 2–1 defeat to Croatia.
+He made his debut in the friendly against the latter team at the Racecourse Ground in Wrexham on 20 March, playing the full match and assisting the only goal by Ben Woodburn in added time.
+He made his competitive debut on 8 June that year in a 2–1 defeat to Croatia.

 Personal life

-In January 2023, Vaulks agreed to support the Baton of Hope charity in memory of his two grandfathers.
+Vaulks lost both of his grandfathers to suicide, when he was a teenager.
+He has raised awareness for the suicide bereavement charity Baton of Hope.